bkesterbyld/sitewire/content/pages/index.md

   - type: features_section
     title: How It Works
     features:
-      - title: Borrowers submit draws from their phone
+      - title: Borrower submits draws from their phone
         subtitle: Borrowers access their budget items and request
         actions:
           - label: Learn More